ATA Certification Program

 Q: Why are these requirements necessary?

 A: The ATA exam is intended for experienced translators with a high level of education, but our previous policies made the test available to all.
 That mismatch was not fair to candidates.
-Appropriate education and experience requirements establish a realistic expectation about the level of the examination.
+Appropriate education, experience, and/or language proficiency requirements establish a realistic expectation about the level of the examination.

 Q: How early will I need to submit these documents?